Connecting Currents: Contemporary Art at the Museum of Fine Arts, Houston Through Spring 2022

 • Color into Light showcases work by artists celebrated for their study of color dynamics, including Josef Albers, Carlos Cruz-Diez, Sam Gilliam, Hans Hofmann, Hélio Oiticica, Abraham Palatnik, Fanny Sanín, and Ettore Sottsass.
 Among the works on view are neon pieces by Gyula Kosice and Keith Sonnier; investigations of transparency by Fred Eversley and Shiro Kuramata; and cameraless photographs by Christopher Bucklow and Susan Deges.

 • Collectivity explores artists’ use of diverse materials and techniques to activate a sense of community.
-Highlights include vibrant lithographs by Wendy Red Star; Carrie Mae Weems’s Kitchen Table Series of photographs; Beatriz Gonzalez’s Mutis por el foro, a metal bedframe depicting the death of Simón Bolivar; and Teresa Margolles’s Lote Bravo, an installation of 400 adobe bricks made by hand out of the soil where murdered women had been buried in Ciudad Juárez, Mexico.
+Highlights include Beatriz Gonzalez’s Mutis por el foro, a metal bedframe depicting the death of Simón Bolivar; the work of Ellen Lesperance, who addresses the aesthetics of protest; Teresa Margolles’s Lote bravo, comprising 400 adobe bricks made by hand out of the soil where murdered women had been buried in Ciudad Juárez, Mexico; the vibrant lithographs of Wendy Red Star; and the Kitchen Table Series of photographs by Carrie Mae Weems.

 • Line into Space examines how artists explore line in multiple dimensions and media, from works on paper to jewelry, three-dimensional constructions, and furniture.
 This installation features more than two dozen works by Gego, including drawings, sculptures, and a watercolor, presented with selections such as Brice Marden’s drawing Hydra, Summer 1990; Joris Laarman’s stainless steel Dragon Bench; and Jean Tinguely’s kinetic sculpture Méta-Malevich.

 • LOL! features art that uses humor as a strategy.
-Now-classic sculptures, photographs, and videos by Vik Muniz, Claes Oldenburg, Tony Oursler, Sandy Skoglund, and William Wegman are on view, along with surprising works such as Grupo Mondongo’s Calavera 4 (Skull 4), with its humorously re-contextualized sociopolitical, pop-culture, and art-historical references; improbable furniture prototypes by the Campana Brothers and KAWS; and Yoshitomo Nara’s drawings of cute, mischievous girls.
+Now-classic sculptures, photographs, and videos by Vik Muniz, Claes Oldenburg, Tony Oursler, Sandy Skoglund, and William Wegman are on view, along with surprising works such as Grupo Mondongo’s Calavera 4 (Skull 4), with its humorously re-contextualized sociopolitical, pop-culture, and art-historical references; improbable furniture prototypes by the Campana Brothers and KAWS; Jesse Lott’s celebratory Basketball Players; and Yoshitomo Nara’s drawings of cute, mischievous girls.

 “Connecting Currents: Contemporary Art at the Museum of Fine Arts, Houston”